RootReturn0/Dictionary_Translate/README.md

 ## Usage

-> You may need to open 2 terminal windows!
+You may need to open 2 terminal windows!

 ### Front

+Running at `localhost:8080`

 > Hint: You can use [cnpm](https://github.com/cnpm/cnpm) in China Mainland to get much more faster speed.